Captain Rex: Creation and development

 Baker (pictured) and Filoni approached Rex as the central character type to which the clones around him aspired.

 Initial development for The Clone Wars film chose Alpha-17, featured in the Star Wars: Republic comic, to be the principal clone trooper character.
 However, because Anakin Skywalker, Ahsoka Tano, and R2-D2 (Artoo) were also principal characters, Star Wars creator George Lucas felt Alpha's name created too much alliteration between the main cast, and a new character, Captain Rex, was created instead.
 The name "Rex" was chosen by Lucas.
 Previously, the name Captain Rex was used for the error-prone rookie droid pilot RX-24 of Star Tours, who replaced an earlier concept of an unpredictable and risk-taking Clone Wars veteran.
 (Note: RX-24 also appears in Star Wars Rebels, along with Captain Rex.
 Disney acknowledged RX-24's nickname by renaming him R-3X for the Disney Parks themed area Star Wars: Galaxy's Edge.)

-Voice actor Dee Bradley Baker voices every the clone trooper characters in The Clone Wars, including Rex.
+Voice actor Dee Bradley Baker voices every clone trooper in The Clone Wars, including Rex.
 To differentiate the characters, Baker considered the personality traits of every clone, choosing one or two adjectives for each, and recorded each character separately.
 To aid with the vocal performance, Baker and supervising director Dave Filoni developed a "clone triangle" that arranged the characters by personality.
 Rex, characterized as the central personality type to which the other clones aspired, was placed in the center, and the other clones, who represented an excess of certain traits relative to Rex, were placed around the edges of the triangle.

 Filoni wished most for the series to address the fates of Rex and Ahsoka because they do not appear in Star Wars: Episode III – Revenge of the Sith, which was released before The Clone Wars but is set after the series' timeline.
 In April 2011, he hinted that the two characters' stories were possibly connected and remarked: "A lot of people say they want to know more about [Ahsoka], and along with that goes Rex."
 He also voiced the production team's conscious effort to write story arcs for Rex: "I think one of the other things is we have such a great development of Rex that we really want to keep telling Rex's story and things centered around Rex."